JDACS4C-IMPROVE/LGBM/README.md

 This version, tagged as `v0.0.3-beta`, is the final release before transitioning to `v0.1.0-alpha`, which introduces a new API.
 Version `v0.0.3-beta` and all previous releases have served as the foundation for developing essential components of the IMPROVE software stack.
 Subsequent releases build on this legacy with an updated API, designed to encourage broader adoption of IMPROVE and its curated models by the research community.

-A more detailed tutorial can be found [here](https://jdacs4c-improve.github.io/docs/content/unified_interface.html).
+A more detailed tutorial can be found [here](https://jdacs4c-improve.github.io/docs/v0.0.3-beta/content/ModelContributorGuide.html).
-`TODO`: update with the new docs!

 ## Dependencies